2DSharp/FnCore/README.md

 git clone https://github.com/2dsharp/FriendlyNeighborCore.git
 cd FriendlyNeighborCore/
 ```

+### Configuration

+To choose a custom port number, server name etc. head over to the [configuration.properties](https://github.com/2DSharp/FriendlyNeighborCore/blob/master/src/main/resources/config.properties) file in the `src/main/resources/` directory
+and change the configuration to your preferences.

-Once you are done cloning, do either of the following methods.
+Once you are done configuring, do either of the following methods.

 ### Building with Maven (For developers)